codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/pulumi.md

 title: "Deploy with Pulumi"
 description: "Use Pulumi in a Codefresh pipeline with Docker"
 group: example-catalog
-sub_group: examples
+sub_group: cd-examples
 toc: true
 ---

-[Pulumi](https://pulumi.io/) is a platform for *Infrastructure as Code*.
+[Pulumi](https://pulumi.io/){:target="\_blank"} is a platform for *Infrastructure as Code*.
 It works like Terraform but allows you to use a proper programming language (TypeScript, Python, Go) in order to describe your infrastructure (instead of a configuration language).

 You can use Pulumi to deploy to Kubernetes or any other supported cloud platform.
 Because Pulumi itself is already offered [in a Docker container](https://hub.docker.com/r/pulumi/pulumi), it is very easy to run Pulumi in a Codefresh pipeline.